 E1 To develop, expand and implement, inclusive and collaborative, practices and processes.
-E2 To further the goals of the Na'tsa'maht agreement following the objectives of 'One Mind' and 'One Spirit" E3 To develop, expand and implement respectful, effective, clear and transparent communications E4 To continue to develop, expand and implement a culture of wellness.
+E2 To further the goals of the Na'tsa'maht agreement following the objectives of 'One Mind' and To develop, expand and implement respectful, effective, clear and transparent communications E4 To continue to develop, expand and implement a culture of wellness.

+ENGAGEMENT

+2023-2024 Operational Plan Item Q3 Progress

-Q3 Progress On February 27, 2024, the Executive Team met with the consultant who had undertaken a review of SD62 records to discuss their recommended approach to record management.
+Develop a Records Management policy for the Board with the intent of developing a proposal for building out a sustainable capability (staff, software systems, resources) On February 27, 2024, the Executive Team met with the consultant who had undertaken a review of SD62 records to discuss their recommended approach to record management.
 The team each received a binder containing five sections of documents: (1) Records Management Review Report; (2) Records Management Draft Policy; (3) Records Management Draft Regulation; (4) Records Management Draft Procedures; (5) Records Classification and Retention Schedule.
 In Q4, the proposed policy and regulations will be brought to Education Policy Committee.
 Draft Policy and Regulations F-329 went to April Ed-Policy and is out for Notice of Motion.
 The policy is expected to be passed at the May board meeting pending any feedback.
 The following procedures have been developed and are available in support: Records Classification and Retention Schedule Executive Records Legal Requests Managing Email Records Destruction Remote Access and Records Transfer Transitory Records Version Control and Naming Conventions Vital Records Correction of Personal Information